 Keeping all of those openFPGA cores updated can be a bit of a chore, but thankfully developer

-Matt Pannella has created an auto-update script which allows you to update them all in one click.
+Matt Pannella has created the Pocket Updater Utility, which allows you to update them all in one click.
 You can download it here.

 To use it: